Instagram: The Must Dos and the Definitely Don'ts

 Your profile (Bio and photo) and latest 9 images of your feed are the first things that people will see when they go to your account.
 If you want to grow, even more important than individual posts (very few people actually decide to follow you based on one photo) is the OVERALL impression you give on this page.
 This is where they follow or unollow.
 So you have to make your account something that people want to see more of.
 You do this by having a good profile photo (or icon), an intriguing or inviting Bio and a 'pretty' feed.

-The proof is in the pudding.
-Even though my individual images haven't always performed well, overall my follower count has grown to over +100 followers per day.
+Even though my individual images haven't always performed well, overall my follower count at that time was growing by over +100 followers per day.
 Check out the screenshot below:

 This ties in with the previous point in that if your images aren't great quality, then they probably won't look good on your profile anyway.
-Though quality alone wont get you to grow, all things being equal it will definitely help.
+Though quality alone wont get you to grow (I have seen some top accounts posting very average bird photos lately and still growing rapidly), all things being equal, it will definitely help.

 Lighten.
 Brighten.
 Crop.